-Sample processing and analysis should follow protocols detailed in the Analytical Laboratory's QAP and SOPs.
+Sample processing and analysis should follow protocols detailed in the QAPs for the Analytical Laboratories, and in SOPs.
 Deviations from these protocols could impact sample quality and should be avoided.
 Changes to approved protocols require approval of NOS.

 Analytical laboratories affiliated with the NADP must have a QAP.
 That document should consider the following items:

-- Testing, inspection, and maintenance of instruments and equipment - Calibration and calibration frequency of instruments and equipment

-- Inspection and acceptance of instruments and equipment - Inspection and acceptance of consumables - Quality Control (QC) activities for each analytical method - Traceability of records to a particular instrument, analyst, and/or technician
+- Testing, inspection, and maintenance of instruments and equipment - Calibration and calibration frequency of instruments and equipment - Inspection and acceptance of instruments and equipment - Inspection and acceptance of consumables - Quality Control (QC) activities for each analytical method - Traceability of records to a particular instrument, analyst, and/or technician